uncleLukie/no-consultant-weather/README.md

 2. Displays the radar images in an animated loop
 3. Provides playback controls and location selection
 4. Automatically refreshes data every 5 minutes
+5. IP-based geolocation for automatic radar selection
+6. Intelligent fallback system when radars are unavailable

 ### Radar Image URLs